VuthySruy/Talou/README.md

-# Talo
+# Talou
-A virtual reality project of Talo Senchei Resort
+A virtual reality project of Talou Senchei Resort